 - Unified catalog + lineage for dependency discovery and impact analysis.

-- Standardized medallion/semantic layering for predictable data flow.
+- Standardized Bronze/Silver/Gold layers plus a semantic layer for predictable data flow.

 - Product-oriented ownership with SLOs for freshness, completeness, and schema stability.